nckslvrmn/bar_keep/README.md

 For production deployments:

-1. **Use the secret key** you generated earlier (see the [Generate a Secret Key](#-generate-a-secret-key-required) section)
+1. **Use a proper secret key** - Generate one using the method shown in the Docker Setup section
+2. **Use a stable version tag** - Consider using a specific version tag (e.g., `ghcr.io/nckslvrmn/bar_keep:v1.0.0`) instead of `latest` for production
-2. Ensure the storage volume is backed up regularly
+3. Ensure the storage volume is backed up regularly
-3. Consider using a reverse proxy (nginx, Caddy) for SSL
+4. Consider using a reverse proxy (nginx, Caddy) for SSL
-4. Monitor your logs: `docker logs -f barkeep`
+5. Monitor your logs: `docker logs -f barkeep`

 ## 🤝 Contributing